chrisdel101/chris-del-portfolio/open-source.md

                 <td>react-data-table-component: Fix displaced page elements on project web site.</td>
                 <td><a href="https://github.com/jbetancur/react-data-table-component/pull/1036">Link</a></td>
                 <td>stale + unmerged</td>
                 <td>After seeing this bug I submitted the fix without consulation.
-The maintainers never acknowledged or merged it No idea why since it fixed the issue.</td>
+The maintainers never acknowledged or merged it.
+No idea why.
+It fixed the issue.</td>
             </tr>
             <tr>
                 <td>react-native-autocomplete-input: Update broken API URL used in the app demo.</td>
                 <td><a href="https://github.com/byteburgers/react-native-autocomplete-input/pull/184">Link</a></td>
                 <td>merged</td>
                 <td>The demo was pulling from an outdated URL that was broken.
-I submitted a change with the updated URL.</td>
+I submitted an updated change.</td>
             </tr>
             <tr>
                 <td>curveball: Added ability to handle multiple inputs by app.use().</td>
                 <td><a href="https://github.com/curveball/core/pull/98">Link</a></td>
                 <td>merged</td>
-                <td>This task was listed by the maintainer.
-I added rest parameters to the function input to make fulfil the task..</td>
+                <td>This task was listed as open.
+I submitted a PR with the updates.</td>
             </tr>
             <tr>
                 <td>freeCodeCamp: Updated lesson documentation to mention ES6 Javascript.</td>